xanalogica/example.zope.buildout/README.rst

     Various executable commands are placed in by buildout recipes and any eggs that you install.

-    The bin/develop command comes from the mr.developer recipe for managing your Git/Subversion checkouts and is used by you often.
+    The **bin/develop** command comes from the *mr.developer* buildout-recipe for managing your Git/Subversion checkouts and is used by you often.

-    The bin/test command is for running your unit tests.
+    The **bin/test** command is for running your unit tests.

-    The bin/devinstance and bin/instance commands are for bringing up the Zope webserver, in development or production mode respectively.
+    The **bin/devinstance** and **bin/instance** commands are for bringing up the Zope webserver, in development or production mode respectively.

 etc/
     Contains reference files included by your buildout.cfg file.